Grant Cycles

 Q: Does the Charitable Foundation have an application deadline?

 A: Yes, the Charitable Foundation accepts and reviews Letters of Inquiry only when a grant cycle has been noticed.
 The due dates and times are noticed in the local newspaper, other news outlets and on our website.
 Letters of Inquiry submitted before or after a grant cycle will not be reviewed or stored.
-Applicants cannot submit a grant application unless the Charitable Foundation has reviewed the Letter of Inquiry and requested that one be submitted.
+Applicants cannot submit a grant application unless the Charitable Foundation has reviewed them.

 Q: What size grant should we request?